jonathan-vella/sov-cloud-brain-trek/docs/level-100/edge-rag-concepts.md

 ## Overview

+{: .important }
+> **Preview Status:** Edge RAG, enabled by Azure Arc, is currently in **Preview**.
+Features and availability may change before general availability.
+See [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

+{: .note }
+> **📝 Source:** [What is Edge Retrieval Augmented Generation (RAG)?](https://learn.microsoft.com/en-us/azure/azure-arc/edge-rag/overview) — Microsoft Learn (November 2025)

 **Edge RAG** (Retrieval-Augmented Generation at the Edge) combines the power of large language models with local data retrieval, running entirely on-premises or at the edge.
 This approach enables organizations to leverage generative AI capabilities while maintaining complete data sovereignty and control.

+Edge RAG is an **Azure Arc-enabled Kubernetes extension** that enables you to search on-premises data with generative AI.
+It is supported and validated on Azure Arc-enabled Kubernetes on Azure Local infrastructure.

 ### What is RAG?